SAP-samples/analytics-cloud-datasphere-community-content/SAP_CC_Table_based_Amortization/README.md

 In the Media industry there are business requirements for certain Media assets (Films and TV shows) to amortize Costs based on pre-defined Amortization tables (“Curves”).

 Curve Example 3M30_SL: 30% amortization for one quarter, then stragith line for remaining periods.
-This data action has been optimized
+This data action has been optimized.

 ## Details
 Story: Table Based Amortization